Skip to content

 Try it yourself

-If you want to see the difference OKLCH makes, open Gradient Galore and create a gradient from a warm colour to a cool one.
+If you want to see the difference OKLCH makes, open Gradient Galore and create a gradient from a warm color to a cool one.
 Compare it to the same gradient in any tool that uses RGB interpolation.
 The midpoint tells the whole story.

-colour scienceOKLCHCSSgradientsdesign
+color scienceOKLCHCSSgradientsdesign